 The browser version is easy to navigate with betting instructions, sign-up procedures, and odds identified on the main page of the site.
 The menu of sports is marked on the left-hand side of the page.

 You can view the Proline+ website anywhere, including in the United States.
-If you’re planning a trip to Ontario and want to create an account first while still in the States, you will be able to do so.
+If you’re planning a trip to Ontario and want to create an account while still in the States, you can.

 While easy to navigate, Proline+ falls short in comparison to the rash of competition that will inevitably hit the Ontario scene.
 The colour scheme, graphics, and overall look of the site are certainly lacking at this point.
-Bettors that have visited DraftKings, FanDuel, Caesars Sportsbook, and BetMGM will likely be underwhelmed by the optics of the site.
+Bettors that have visited DraftKings, FanDuel, Caesars Sportsbook, and BetMGM will likely be underwhelmed by its optics.

 With the growth of the site and the increased demand for mobile sportsbooks in the Ontario market, it will become necessary for the Lottery Commission to improve on all of its offerings going forward.
 Hopes are that they take advantage of their head start in the Ontario market to get on par, software-wise, with their impending competition.